Neymar can leave PSG if we get an offer - Leonardo

 "He's (Bartomeu) the one saying it...
 But we did not see that Barcelona was really in a buyer position."

-Paris St Germain said on Monday they would take action against the Brazilian forward after he failed to report for training.
-(Reporting by Arjun Panchadar in Bengaluru, additional reporting by Camille Raynaud in Gdynia, editing by Nick Mulvenney)
+PSG said on Monday they would take action against the Brazilian forward after he failed to report for training.